drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/tutorial/main.md

 Let us rearrange things.

-Find a location on your computer where you want to keep the files for this course, using your file browser:
+Find a location on your computer where you want to keep the files for this book, using your file browser:

 1. Create a new directory called `cfm` (short for "Computer for Mathematics");
 2. Inside that directory create a new directory called `nbs` (short for